Hadryan/Music_recommendation_engine/README.md

 # Music recommendation System
 This project was done as my bachelor thesis in statistics at Lund University.
 This is a reasearch project and was not meant to be deployed in any other way.
-All api info are removed, so to reproduce one would need to get their own api key
+All api info are removed, so to reproduce one would need to get their own api key from Spotify.
+The code is in notebooks, so the approach is more analytical and academic rather than actually deploying a recomender system.

 To read the paper, please visit: https://lup.lub.lu.se/student-papers/search/publication/9027165